modular/modular/LLCL/docs/LLCLRuntime.md

 That said, it is very typical for top level clients to want to submit work and not embrace the non-blocking approach themselves.
-As such, there is a top-level `await` and `quiesce` calls which work for a specified set of values to be computed, or wait for the work queue to complete all work.
-These routines are designed to be used by the client only, and not by items in the work queue.
+As such, there is a top-level `await` call which wait for a specified set of values to be computed.
+This routines is designed to be used by the client only, and not by items in the work queue or other things that are supposed to be non-blocking.

 ## LLCL `Allocator` Abstraction